ashokponkumar/cloud-monitoring/containers/config_load_worker.md

-# Configuring CPU metrics for a worker in Grafana
+# Configuring load metrics for a worker in Grafana
 {: #config_load_worker}

 In the {{site.data.keyword.Bluemix}}, selected load metrics for a worker are collected automatically.
 To monitor them through the {{site.data.keyword.monitoringlong}}, you must define a Grafana query.